Official: Haiti President Jovenel Moïse assassinated at home

 “The country’s security situation is under the control of the National Police of Haiti and the Armed Forces of Haiti," Joseph said in a statement from his office.
 “Democracy and the republic will win.”

-In the early morning hours of Wednesday, the streets were largely empty in the Caribbean nation's capital of Port-au-Prince, but some people ransacked businesses in one area.

-Joseph said police have been deployed to the National Palace and the upscale community of Pétionville and will be sent to other areas.

-Joseph condemned the assassination as a “hateful, inhumane and barbaric act.”
-He said some of the attackers spoke in Spanish but offered no further explanation.
+In the statement, Joseph said some of the attackers spoke in Spanish but offered no further explanation.
+He later said in a radio address that they spoke Spanish or English.

+A resident who lives near the president’s home said she heard the attack.

+“I thought there was an earthquake, there was so much shooting,” said the woman who spoke on condition of anonymity because she fears for her life.
+“The president had problems with many people, but this is not how we expected him to die.
+This is something I wouldn’t wish on any Haitian.”

-Moïse, who was 53, had been ruling by decree for more than two years after the country failed to hold elections, which led to Parliament being dissolved.
-Opposition leaders have accused him of seeking to increase his power, including approving a decree that limited the powers of a court that audits government contracts and another that created an intelligence agency that answers only to the president.
+Opposition leaders accused Moïse of seeking to increase his power, including by approving a decree that limited the powers of a court that audits government contracts and another that created an intelligence agency that answers only to the president.

 In recent months, opposition leaders demanded the he step down, arguing that his term legally ended in February 2021.
 Moïse and supporters maintained that his term began when he took office in early 2017, following a chaotic election that forced the appointment of a provisional president to serve during a year-long gap.

-Note: This story has been updated to correct that Moïse ruled by decree for more than a year, not more than two years.